hongyuan-xia/hongyuan-xia.github.io/index.md

 I am currently an economics Ph.D. candidate at [Cornell University](https://www.cornell.edu/), working under the supervision of Prof. [Chris Forman](https://dyson.cornell.edu/faculty-research/faculty/cmf257/) and Prof. [Matt Marx](https://business.cornell.edu/faculty-research/faculty/mtm83/).

 My research sits at the intersection of strategic management, innovation, and entrepreneurship.
 I focus on two main areas.
 The first explores university-industry interaction and its implications, and the second examines how policies, resources, and the institutional environment shape innovation.

-My work has been recognized with the Wharton Innovation Doctoral Symposium Best Paper Award (2025), the DRUID Steven Klepper Award, and a nomination for the SMS Best PhD Paper Prize.
+My work has been recognized as a Finalist in the INFORMS/Organization Science Best Dissertation Proposal Competition (2025), and with the Wharton Innovation Doctoral Symposium Best Paper Award (2025), the DRUID Steven Klepper Award, and a nomination for the SMS Best PhD Paper Prize.

 <strong>I am on the 2025-2026 academic job market.</strong>